Sumankumar16/rule-engine/README.md

 # Rule Engine
 Readme v1.0

-A rule engine which will allow user to create rule based on value type for incoming data and would allow to apply created rule to filter those data which voilated the rule.
+A rule engine which will allow user to create rule based on value_type for incoming data and would allow to apply created rule to filter those data which voilated the rule.

 ## Problem Statement
 ```
-A rule engine that will apply rules on data sets.
 It Should allow user to do following:
- 1. Allow users to create rules on incoming data stream Execute rules on incoming stream and show the data that violates a rule.
+ 1. Allow users to create rules on incoming data stream
+ 2.Execute rules on incoming stream and show the data that violates a rule.

  Incoming data stream is a tagged data stream.
 Each incoming data is a hashmap with following syntax
- { 'signal': 'ATL1', 'value': '234.98', 'value_type': 'Integer'} { 'signal': 'ATL2', 'value': 'HIGH', 'value_type': 'String'} { 'signal': 'ATL3', 'value': '23/07/2017 13:24:00.8765', 'value_type': 'Datetime'} ... ... ...
+ { 'signal': 'ATL1', 'value': '234.98', 'value_type': 'Integer'}
+ { 'signal': 'ATL2', 'value': 'HIGH', 'value_type': 'String'}
+ { 'signal': 'ATL3', 'value': '23/07/2017 13:24:00.8765', 'value_type': 'Datetime'} ... ... ...

  In general, a data unit would have three keys